Uniting high performance computing (HPC), data analytics and AI research and innovation across Europe.

-EuroCC is a project aiming to co-ordinate high performance computing (HPC) research and innovation activities across Europe at a national level, unifying and providing a single “front door” into HPC research and development capabilities for industry customers, academia and the general public in each of the participating countries.
+EuroCC is coordinating high performance computing (HPC) research and innovation activities across Europe at a national level, unifying and providing a single “front door” into HPC research and development capabilities for industry customers, academia and the general public in each of the participating countries.

-Each country will form a National Competence Centre (NCC) to document and survey existing capabilities and ways of working in the field of HPC, with the ultimate goal being to generate new frameworks for engagement with advanced digital technologies that increase accessibility, availability and uptake of HPC by industry, academia and the public sector, maximising the potential for economic impact and societal benefit.
+Each participating country has a National Competence Centre (NCC) to document and survey existing capabilities and ways of working in the field of HPC, with the ultimate goal being to generate new frameworks for engagement with advanced digital technologies that increase accessibility, availability and uptake of HPC by industry, academia and the public sector, maximising the potential for economic impact and societal benefit.